-- Streamline Business Processes - If a task can be automated to reduce reliance on off-system information, you can close a significant risk hole.
+- Streamline and Automate Business Processes - If a task can be automated to reduce reliance on off-system information, you can close a significant risk hole.
 Replace internalized judgment with data-driven business rules to eliminate significant sources of human error.

-- Brainstorm the exceptions - Many risk events stem from the unforeseen exception situation that was not examined during initial business process design.
+- Brainstorm the exceptions - Many risk events stem from the unforeseen exception situation that was not examined during the initial business process design.
 Rush orders, sudden staff departures, receipt of substandard raw materials, missed steps during the business' peak season, or product recalls are a few of the many exception situations that may introduce operational risk if there are no formal processes in place.

 - Measure Performance/Exceptions - Data is key and provides businesses with the means of validating their initial risk assessment.
 Is the frequency and impact severity in line with what you originally anticipated?
 Is the current mitigation strategy working, or do you need to tweak it?
 Are some individuals or departments better than others at reducing this risk should you move certain steps to different roles?
 If you are served with a lawsuit or face government review because of a particular risk, your historical data is often crucial to minimizing fees, judgments, and fines.

 - Adopt an ongoing approach - Risk assessment is only meaningful in the context of your current business situation.
 Last year's risks and mitigation strategies may now work in today's world.
 Review your risk assessment regularly (quarterly, semi-annually, or annually).
 If you need to tighten or loosen some of your business rules or change your workflows, this can be accomplished quickly with a workflow automation tool in place.